winterhavenmc/MessageBuilderLib/README.md

 associated quantity exists.
 - **Multi-Field Processors**: New placeholders may be created by the processor to hold multiple values.
 For example, the world name and coordinates for a location object.
+- Planned features: More MacroProcessor types for dates, durations and others object types.
+Locale setting for localized date and number formatting.

 ## Usage